Erman Kunter: National team career

 Kunter played in 213 games with the senior Turkish national team, and scored a total of 3,699 points (17.4 points per game).
 With Turkey, he played at EuroBasket 1981.

 Coaching career

-Kunter was the head coach of Darüşşafaka, Beşiktaş, the senior Turkish national team, and Galatasaray Istanbul in Turkey; and Cholet Basket, Asvel Villeurbanne, and Le Mans in France.
+Kunter was the head coach of Darüşşafaka, Beşiktaş, the senior Turkish national team, and Galatasaray in Turkey; and Cholet Basket, Asvel Villeurbanne, and Le Mans in France.
 In 2010, he led Cholet Basket to win the French League championship.
 In June 2012, he signed with Beşiktaş, to be their new head coach.

 After that, he returned to France, to be the head coach of Le Mans, in 2014.
 He became the head coach of Galatasaray in 2017.
 He was also hired to be the head coach of the senior Iraqi national basketball team, in 2017.
 In September 2022, he was hired as a head coach for Tunisia national basketball team.
+In July 2023 he was replaced by Mario Palma.

 Personal life

 Kunter is married to Sofia Ayten Kunter Hanımefendi, the daughter of Osman Nami Osmanoğlu, and great-granddaughter of Ottoman sultan Abdul Hamid II.
 They have one daughter, named Roksan.
 She acquired French citizenship in September 2010, and since then, he retains two dual citizenship (French and Turkish).